samtools/tabix/README.md

 Pairix is a tool for indexing and querying a bgzipped text file that contains a pair of genomic coordinates per line.
 The text file must be first sorted by two chromosome columns and then by the first position column.
 The file must be compressed using bgzip.
 The index file has an extension .px2.
-Pairix is available either as a stand-alone command-line program or a python library (pypairix).
+Pairix is available either as a stand-alone command-line program, a python library (pypairix), and an A package (Rpairix https://github.com/4dn-dcic/Rpairix)

 ## Table of contents
 * [Pairix](#pairix)